cx-org/CXCocoa/README.md

 🐱

-## What is CombineX.Cocoa
+## What is CXCocoa

 Like ReactiveCocoa and ReaciveSwift, RxCocoa and RxSwift, CXCocoa is a derivative of [CombineX](https://github.com/cx-org/CombineX).
-It provides [Combine](https://developer.apple.com/documentation/combine) extensions to Cocoa Framework, which allows you to write Cocoa-related asynchronous code in an elegant way.
+It provides [Combine](https://developer.apple.com/documentation/combine) extensions to Cocoa Framework, making it easier to write Cocoa-related asynchronous code.

 It includes but is not limited to：